CONNEXIS and Financial Institutions

 - Strategies, policies and management systems

-Financial Institutions occupy a unique position in the CSR-ESG arena
+Financial Institutions occupy a unique position in the ESG-CSR arena

 - Limited Direct Impact

-The direct social & environmental footprint of financial institutions is often limited to their own stakeholders (employees, shareholders, customers, …) and their immediate surrounding
+The direct (Scope 1) social & environmental footprint of financial institutions is often limited to their own employees, operations & real estate

 - Significant Indirect Impact

-Their indirect footprint however - primarily through their loan, investment and insurance portfolios – often impacts entire regions, countries or even continents.
+Their indirect (Scope 2 & 3, e.g. financed emissions) footprint however - primarily through loan, investment & insurance portfolios – often impacts entire regions, countries & continents

 Financing the transition - a once-in-a-generation opportunity